-Modify Their House
+Modify Their Home

 If you visit them on a regular basis, you will be there for them when they need you the most.
 Plus, you can take the strain off their shoulders and make their everyday life easier.
 For example, you can bring them their groceries so that they don’t have to leave the house.
 Little things like that reduce the need for them to take risks which lead to injury.

 Hire A Carer

-You may also want to consider hiring a carer.
-A care assistant will visit your parent’s home when you don’t have the time.
-And, they are trustworthy people because they are industry professionals.
-This link will provide you more information www.agingcare.com.
+You may also want to consider hiring a carer, a trained professional who will visit your parents’ home on a regular basis.
+This link will provide you with more information www.agingcare.com.
 A good caregiver will make everyone’s life much easier.
 If you are worried about the money, you can get a grant or a government loan to subsidise the cost.

 Move In With Them